earlephilhower/arduino-pico/docs/i2s.rst

 bool setSlave()
 ~~~~~~~~~~~~~~~
 Enables slave mode.
 BCLK and LRCLK are inputs and used to control the
 timing of the DOUT output.
-Only normal I2S output mode is supported in
+Only normal I2S output and input modes are
-slave mode.
+supported in slave mode.

+In I2S in slave mode, the clock pins and swapClocks are ignored.
+The pins
+must be consecutive starting with DIN, then BCLK, then LRCLK.

 bool setBCLK(pin_size_t pin)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~